Bluesoup | How To Report On Ad Campaign Results (and Prove ROI) |…

 Building reports that tell a story

-Great campaign reports follow a narrative structure that guides readers from high-level performance to specific insights and recommendations.
+Great campaign reports follow a structure that guides readers from high-level performance to specific insights and recommendations.

 The summary